Training Evaluation Forms

 Training Evaluation Example: What Should Your Evaluation Form Include?

-To further give you a better idea on what a training evaluation form should include, below are sections and questions that you can use for your training evaluation form.
+To further give you a better idea on what a training evaluation form should include, below are sections and questions that you can use for your training feedback form.

 1. Program objectives